 Taxis and vehicles with parking permits for use by people with disabilities will be allowed to enter Stiggant Street, which provides access to the two car parking areas mentioned.

-NOTE Yarra Street between the Kangaroo Ground Road bridge roundabout and the Harris Gully Road will be closed to traffic on Saturday 21 March 2015 from 10.30am until approximately 12.00pm.
+Yarra Street between the Kangaroo Ground Road bridge roundabout and Harris Gully Road will be closed to traffic on Saturday 18 March 2023 from 10.30am until approximately 12.00pm.

 The temporary viewing area has several functions.
 From it you can enjoy the festival with some (limited) protection from the weather.

-If you need support on the day, check first at the sheltered viewing area, then at the festival Information Van.
+If you need support on the day, check first at the sheltered viewing area, then at the Festival Information Marquee.

-NOTE Trained personnel from St John’s ambulance are in attendance throughout the event.
+Trained personnel from Colmed Group are in attendance throughout the event.

 Recharge facilities are available on site.
-Enquire at the Information Van.
+Enquire at the Information Marquee.

 Help us help you